Willamette Sponsored Programs Study Abroad Application

 Statement question: Why do I want to study abroad?

 About 500 words.
-This is about two double-spaced printed pages.
 We do not count words but you should be able to answer this question within a few sentences of that limit.
 Overly long Statements reflect negatively on your application.

 Writing this personal statement can be challenging because the question is wide open!
-Students usually find it difficult to write everything in just two pages/500 words.
+Students usually find it difficult to write everything in just 500 words.
 Use the points below to generate ideas about the statement.